nlippok/P41Collaborators/README.md

 * Depolarization does not show differences between ctrl and suspended nanoparticle samples.
 Depolarization is expected to show contrast for nanorods (not spheres) with a resonance wavelength equal or close to the center wavelength of the OCT light source.

 ## Suspensions
 * Find above real time acquisitions (25 frames per second) of the different suspensions.
-Movie (AVI format) frame rate was slowed down by a factor of two.
+The movie frame rate was slowed down by a factor of two.
 * Suspensions were sonicated for at least 10 min before imaging.
 * All suspensions were recorded for 4 seconds (100 frames) at approximately 0 minutes, 2 minutes and 5 minutes after sonication.
 * A 5x scanning lens was used for imaging.